Bealby/Milestone-Project-2/README.md

 ---

-Family and friends seek to learn more about Jack Fairfield, through imagery and his footprint around the UK and France during the Second World War Two.
+Family and friends seek to learn more about Jack Fairfield, through imagery and his footprint around the UK during the Second World War Two.

 ### STRATEGY